vincent-r-kennedy/FACT/README.md

 > "we don't do 'how long' here, we do FACT, and the FACT is, that this is a pineapple.
 > We all agreed it was a pineapple even though you thought it was just a grape."

+## FACT - Extras

+### The Basket

+Next time your team is estimating your next sprint, try this to demonstrate the visual power of FACT in action.

+Typically, your team decides how much fruit to allocate to a story:

+> "It's at least a pineapple."
+> "You think everythings a pineapple!"
+> "You awlays think it's a strawberry but it ends up being a pineapple."
+> "That happened once, ONCE!
+Let it go man, let it go."
+> "We should let you go"
+> "I'm going to shove a fucking pineapple up your arse.
+SIDEWAYS"

+The above is a familiar scene for us all I am sure.

+Next time though, come prepared - come with fruit.
+As you agree on your estimations, take the actual fruit that corresponds to your estimate and place it in a basket.
+This basket can be a regular basket, or perhaps you can purchase an advance glass chilling room for your team.

+Either way, take you basket and place it on a plynth.
+This plynth should be referred to as **The Plynth of Deliverence** and should be located somewhere where all your team and interested parties can see it.

+I'm sure you are excitedly jumping ahead in your minds right at this moment - that's right:

+### Eat The Fruit Of Deliverence

+As each team member completes their story, they get to (or 'must' if you will), approach **The Plynth of Deliverence**, take the corresponding fruit, and eat it.
+If a QA has done absolutely _anything_ of any note, they too get to share the bounty.

+### Can We Take More Fruit?

+The above becomes an easy question to answer - simply glance at **The Plynth of Deliverence** - is it full and heavy with the weight of over optimism?

+Then fuck no, we can't take any more fruit.

+Is it bare and desolate, save for a few rogoue grapes and an apple that everybody is trying to avoid touching?
+Then yes, yes we can take more - and we want more.